-Reduces or Eliminates Property Tax Increases for Movers.
-The measure reduces or eliminates the property tax increase faced by existing California homeowners when buying a new home.
-To do so, the measure changes how assessors determine the assessed value of a home purchased by an existing homeowner.
-These new rules apply to homeowners of all ages who are moving anywhere within the state.
+Reduces or Eliminates Property Tax Increases For Movers.
+The measure reduces or eliminates the property tax increase faced by many existing California homeowners when buying a new home.
+To do so, the measure changes how assessors determined the assessed value of a home purchased by an existing homeowner.
+These new rules apply to homeowners of all ages who are moving within the same county or to a county that has elected to allow the rules to apply to out-of-county movers.
 The rules also apply to an unlimited number of moves by an individual homeowner.
 These changes would take effect January 1, 2019.

-Ties Assessed Value of a New Home To Assessed Value of Prior Home.
+Ties Assessed Value of a New Home to Assessed Value of Prior Home.
 Under the measure, the assessed value of a home purchased by an existing homeowner would be tied to the assessed value of the buyer's prior home.
 If the new and old home have the same market value, the assessed value of the new home would be the assessed value of the prior home.
-If the market value of the new home is higher than the prior home, the assessed value of the prior home would be adjusted upward.
+If the new home is higher than the prior home, the assessed value of the prior home would be adjusted upward.
 This adjusted value would be greater than the prior home's assessed value but less than the new home's market value.
 Conversely, if the market value of the new home is less than the prior home, the assessed value of the prior home would be adjusted downward.
 The measure specifies a formula to be used to make these upward and downward adjustments.